kerrydu/readraster/javaenvconfig.md

 ----------------

-**For 1) via our precompiled JARs, Java JDK 17 or JDK 21 is required and the precompiled jars can be downloaded by**
+**For mehtod 1) via our precompiled JARs, Java JDK 17 or JDK 21 is required and the precompiled jars can be downloaded by**

 ```
 geotools_init, compiled